New Hacker Gimmick: The Release of Fake Google Chrome Font Pack Can Affect You

 Google Chrome users have been cautioned to be on the alert for scammers and hackers prompting them to download a fake Google Chrome font pack update just to trick them into installing malware on their systems.

-This scam has apparently been making its rounds since January this year and was discovered by Proofpoint researchers, who say only Chrome users on Windows are targeted.
+This scam has apparently been making its rounds since January this year.
+Proofpoint researchers have discovered this, saying only Chrome users on Windows are potential victims.

-The prompt window would say: “The ‘HoeflerText’ font wasn’t found” and you’re then asked to update the “Chrome Font Pack.”
-If clicked, it actually installs a malware trojan on your machine.
+The prompt window would say: “The ‘HoeflerText’ font wasn’t found”.
+With this, there will be a prompt to update the “Chrome Font Pack.”
+If users clicked on it, it actually installs a malware trojan on your machine.

 The technique relies on attackers compromising websites and adding their own scripts to the site’s source code.
-These scripts filter out the incoming traffic and load another malicious script only for Chrome users on Windows.
+Meanwhile, these scripts filter out the incoming traffic and load another malicious script only for Chrome users on Windows.

 Destroys Web Page Content